Ale-Newport/404-Not-Found/README.md

 - *Alejandro Newport Diaz*

 ## Project structure
-The project is called ` `.
-It currently consists of a single app ` `.
+The project is called `project`.
+It currently consists of a single app `app`.

 ## Deployed version of the application
 The deployed version of the application can be found at [].